Close

 1. Temporary Residence Registration

-Technically required within 24 hours of arrival, though hotels automatically handle this.
-If staying at private residences or serviced apartments, ensure your host completes registration at the local police station—failure to register can complicate visa extensions or future applications.
+Foreigners must complete temporary residence registration within 24 hours of arrival at any accommodation in Vietnam.
+Hotels and major accommodations automatically handle this registration.
+If staying at private residences, serviced apartments, or non-hotel accommodations, ensure your host completes registration at the local police station or through the online provincial portal.
+Failure to register can complicate visa extensions or future applications.

 3. Business Card Protocol

-Vietnamese business culture values formal introductions.
-Carry ample business cards (printed in English on one side, Vietnamese on the reverse if possible).
-This small investment in cultural awareness significantly enhances business relationship building.
+Vietnamese business culture values formal introductions and relationship building.
+Carry ample business cards printed in English on one side, with Vietnamese translation on the reverse if possible.
+This small investment in cultural awareness significantly enhances business relationship development and demonstrates respect for local customs.

 Compliance and Best Practices